ernselito/loan-risk-prediction/README.md

-# Modernizing Credit Risk: Advanced Loan Repayment Prediction
+# Beyond the FICO Score: A Feature Engineering Approach to Modern Credit RiskPermalink

  **"Traditional credit models rely on static snapshots.
 This project builds a dynamic risk engine."**